 When a B2B web design project runs late it can cause problems for both sides.
 The client has to wait longer to get their new online presence up and running, which may result in missed marketing opportunities.
 And the web designer or agency has a project on their books longer than anticipated, which may limit their availability to work on other projects.

 Therefore, it is in the interest of both sides to keep projects running smoothly.
 In other words, you need to avoid the key reasons your B2B web design project is behind schedule.

 Key Reasons Your B2B Web Design Project is Behind Schedule

 Not Ready to Get Started

 One way to keep your B2B web design project on track is to actually get started.
-Yet for some clients this is somehow not an option.
-We had one project where not only every key player was scheduled for vacation at the onset of the project, but also, they were planning to move their office as soon as everyone was back at work.
+Yet for some clients, this is somehow not an option.
+We had one project where not only every key player was scheduled for a vacation at the onset of the project, but also, they were planning to move their office as soon as everyone was back at work.
 As soon as our team was ready to get started, we were put on hold the first time.

 To keep your B2B web design project on track right from the beginning make sure you are actually able and ready to do your part.
 Your web design partner is counting on you for at least some guidance, and to provide some initial content, like your brand logo.

 If for some reason you are not ready to start your B2B web design project from your end don’t ask your service provider to get started.
 It is much more efficient to schedule your project for a time when both sides are ready to get started than constantly having to reschedule.
 And if you are not sure what getting started involves, ask your web design partner.